holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/09_turtles/lesson_plan.md

 ## Essential Questions

-- How should we visualize if/elif/else and loops?
+- What are loops and how are they useful?
 - How do we use loops to model repeating patterns?

 ## Lesson Plan